Kqirk/advice-to-sim-uow-cs-students/readme.md

 - (FreeCodeCamp)[https://www.freecodecamp.org/learn/responsive-web-design/]
 - (The Odin Project)[https://www.theodinproject.com/paths]

+## Docker
+Docker is something you should know of after completing 121.
+Here's a [resource](https://www.youtube.com/watch?v=pg19Z8LL06w) to get you started.
+Feel free to explore for your own resources.

 ## Amazon Web Services
 AWS is the leading cloud service provider and you may even be using it for your FYP.
 Know of it's existence, look it up on [Youtube](https://www.youtube.com/watch?v=KFtXnCmYx3s) or Udemy to see if you're interested.

+## The different types of specializations
+Computer Science is very broad and the amount of things to learn can be quite daunting.
+If you know what you're interested in, you can then tailor your skillset to be more appealing when you look for a job.
+Here are some broad categories you can look into:
+### Software Engineer / Frontend Developer
+In this field, solid basics in HTML, CSS and Javascript, followed by knowing some sort of framework like React, Ruby on Rails, Angular, Django.
+Having a portfolio of sites you've created would help.

+### Software Engineer/ Backend Developer
+It's a bit broad in this category.
+Know a programming language beyond what school teaches you, have good understanding of programming concepts.
+School starts you off with Java, Python is an elective and there's C++ in advanced programming.
+It's also good to know about testing, containerization, CI/CD.
+School teaches these in 314 but it can be introduced quite late.

+### DevOps Engineer
+Knowing a major cloud provider (Amazon Web Services/Microsoft Azure/Google Cloud), CI/CD (GitLab CI/CD/GitHub Actions), Infrastrucure-as-code such as Terraform, Docker, bash scripts, Kubernetes, will be a great start to become a DevOps Engineer.

+### Quality Engineer / Test Engineer/ Software Engineer in Test
+A field I'm not too familiar with, they are software engineers that specialize in testing.
+It's good to know about unit tests, regression tests, test driven development concepts, as well as Selenium and Playwright for a start.

+### Mobile Application Engineer
+A field I'm not too familiar with, major technologies used that come to mind are Kotlin (Android), Swift (IOS), Flutter (Cross platform).
+Just get started build your apps no matter how simple they are.

+### Data Engineer / ML
+A field I'm not too familiar with, make sure you're in the Big Data Major for a start.
+Be comfortable with Python, Databases, [R](https://www.w3schools.com/r/), machine learning model deployment and toolkits (TensorFlow/PyTorch) for a start.

+### Cyber Security Engineer
+Pick the Digital Systems Security major as 361 and 368 are comprehensive and give you the fundamentals for security.
+Knowledge of security concepts and strong fundamentals in C/C++ is a good start.

+## Other Fields
+Other fields that I know exists but don't know enough to recommend anything are Embedded Software Engineer, Game Developer, Systems Engineer, Algorithm Engineer, Database Administrator, Analyst type jobs.
+Feel free to Google and explore them.